-- BIR for the period from the day after the resident died to the end of 14 days after being shown probate or letters of administration; and - MPIR for the period commencing on the day after the refundable deposit or bond balance should have been refunded and finishing on the day the refundable deposit or bond balance is actually refunded.
+- BIR for the period from the day after the resident died to the end of 14 days after being shown probate or letters of administration - MPIR for the period commencing on the day after the refundable deposit or bond balance should have been refunded and finishing on the day the refundable deposit or bond balance is actually refunded.

-A provider can also decide to refund a refundable deposit or bond balance before being shown probate or letters of administration.
+A provider can decide to refund a refundable deposit or bond balance without being shown probate or letters of administration.

-Example 1: Paula died on 5 July 2023 and probate was shown to the provider on 20 August 2023.
-The refundable deposit balance was due to be refunded by 3 September 2023, 14 days after probate was shown.
+Example: Ken passes away on 23 June 2023 and probate was shown to the provider on 1 August 2023.
+The refundable deposit balance was due to be refunded by 15 August 2023, 14 days after probate was shown.

-- If the provider refunds the refundable deposit balance on 2 September 2020, then BIR is payable for the period 6 July-2 September 2023, at the BIR rate current at 21 August 2023. - If the provider refunds the refundable deposit balance on 10 September 2023, BIR is payable for the period 6 July-3 September 2023 and MPIR is payable 4-10 September 2023.
+- If the provider refunds the refundable deposit balance on 14 August 2023, then BIR is payable for the period 24 June 2023-14 August 2023, at the BIR rate current at 2 August 2023. - If the provider refunds the refundable deposit balance on 10 September 2023, BIR is payable for the period 24 June 2023-15 August 2023 and MPIR is payable 16-20 August 2023.
+BIR is paid at the BIR rate current at 2 August 2023, MPIR is paid at the MPIR rate current at 16 August 2023.